robertpiira/fraction-grid/README.md

 The responsiveness
 ------------------

-Fraction grid's 'responsiveness' comes from the fact that every width is based on %, even the gutters.
+Fraction grid's 'responsiveness' comes from the fact that every width is based on the relative '%', even the gutters.
+This makes the layout super fluid.

 Also, the way column widths are applied with mixins works neatly with media queries.
-We can simply handpick what `grid-unit` mixins we need for each media query.
+We can simply handpick what `grid-unit` mixins we need for a specific layout unit for different media queries.

 The details
 -----------

 The demo covers pretty much the basics of Fraction grid.
-But as of now, it doesn't do the best job at explaining everything that is going on and how all the thinking goes.
+But at this moment, it doesn't do the best job at explaining everything that is going on and how all the thinking goes.

 I promise to sort that out soon.